Humanitarian immigration relief

 Traveling or contacting agencies without advice

-Leaving the United States, approaching law enforcement, or making a new filing can have consequences.
-Strategy should account for the full immigration history first.
+Leaving the United States, contacting law enforcement, or filing a new case can have consequences.
+Review the full immigration history before taking those steps.

 Relying on notarios or guaranteed outcomes

-No representative can guarantee approval.
-Immigration advice should come from a licensed attorney or accredited representative who can analyze legal risk.
+No one can guarantee approval.
+Get immigration advice from a licensed attorney or an accredited representative who can review the risks.

 How the firm helps